andrefernandes/batch-liberty/README.md

 ## Intro

 This project demonstrates that we must not wait for JEE 7 in order to use JSR 352 batches on our projects running on JEE 6 servers.

 Some of us are still tied to old-school IT management/infrastructure who believes (despite all abundant evidence, in times of clouds, lightweight containers and Docker) that big-fat application servers are easier to manage.
 Go figure.
+So if you need to run JSR-352 batches on your WAS8.5, for example, you can use this code.

 ## What do we have here?